jewelsjacobs/raml-osprey-api-designer/README.md

-# RAML Store
+# RAML

 ## Overview

-raml-store provides a simple storage API plus a persistence plugin which enables you to run the [RAML API Designer](https://github.com/mulesoft/api-designer) locally (rather than use the APIHub cloud service) and still be able to manage and collaborate on your design.
+This application provides a simple storage API plus a persistence plugin which enables you to run the [RAML API Designer](https://github.com/mulesoft/api-designer) locally (rather than use the APIHub cloud service) and still be able to manage and collaborate on your design.

 ## Requirements
 The service is built with node.js, using express and mongodb.